 Graduates may teach in public and private schools (both secondary and colleges).
 Graduates may also assume an administrative or consulting role, becoming school or district educational technology leaders, technology coordinators, educational technology consultants, and professional trainers in educational technology, working in the corporate world or for government agencies.

-Master in Educational Technology degree programs teach education professionals how to use the latest technologies to improve student learning, manage records, do research, and manage educational technology resources.
+Online Educational Technology degree programs teach education professionals how to use the latest technologies to improve student learning, manage records, do research, and manage educational technology resources.
 Some students focus on designing and developing multimedia training for the business world (especially in continuing education for employees).

 The programs teach education professionals how to leverage the latest technology to develop engaging, optimal learning opportunities.